 - A revision surgery

 The spinal specialists at NU-Spine recommend the best treatment for you, no matter what you need — and not every patient needs surgery, even for cervical kyphosis.
 But when cervical spine kyphosis surgery is the best option, you’re in the right place and in the best hands.
 If you have neck pain or limited neck flexibility, don’t wait any longer.
-Contact the spine doctors in Edison, NJ to restore your spine to its full capability.This page was published on Oct 2, 2020, modified on Jul 9, 2021 by Dr. Branko Skovrlj (Neurosurgeon / Spine surgeon) of NU-Spine: The Minimally Invasive Spine Surgery Institute in New Jersey DISCLAIMER: PLEASE READ CAREFULLY
+Contact the spine doctors in Edison, NJ to restore your spine to its full capability.Page Updated on Jul 9, 2021 by Dr. Branko Skovrlj (Neurosurgeon / Spine surgeon) of NU-Spine: The Minimally Invasive Spine Surgery Institute in New Jersey